yeralexey/Codefy/README.md

 Dictionary in `class User`, `/entities/userdata.py` in is not being emptied, only when bot is restarted.
 So be aware of it, it is not suitable for huge auditory.
 I will update it someday.
-Last user's action timestamp is saved to database, so if implement this feature - it should be based on excluding most long time ago users, I guess.
+Last user's action timestamp is saved to database, so if to implement this feature - it should be based on excluding most long time ago users, I guess.

 ### Best regards to all you people, thanks for any useful hint, advice and healthy criticism.